Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 As of February 2026:

-- Legal challenges continue
+- Legal challenges are still going on

-- CHL renewal process UNCHANGED
+- The CHL renewal process has not changed

-Enhanced Background Checks
+Faster Background Checks

 Some counties now use: